Skøelva

-Skøelva or Skøelv is the second largest village in Sørreisa Municipality in Troms og Finnmark county, Norway.
+Skøelva or Skøelv is the second largest village in Sørreisa Municipality in Troms county, Norway.
 The village is located along the Reisafjorden, about 5 km west of the municipal centre of Sørreisa.
 The village is located along the mouth of the river Skøelva.
 Skøelv Chapel is located in the village.

+The 0.44 km2 village has a population (2023) of 305 and a population density of 693 PD/km2.